Sound-Made-for-Listening/resources/Visual Art/Tools.md

 ### Paid
 * [OsciStudio](https://oscilloscopemusic.com/oscistudio.php) - make videos for music using 3D models and a digital oscilloscope.
 * [VS](https://www.imaginando.pt/products/vs-visual-synthesizer) - a standalone and VST visual synthesizer.
+Supports custom shaders, which can be written using the built-in shader editor or loaded from .frag files.